Monitoring is the term we use for pro-actively checking how students are progressing with learning activities such games, discussions, tests etc.

 You’re listening for these things:

 Misunderstanding the task you’ve set them.
-It’s normal for students to misunderstand instructions, especially at lower levels or in complex activities, so don’t get too stressed about it, but if you do risk losing marks if you don’t spot it through effective monitoring.
+It’s normal for students to misunderstand instructions, especially at lower levels or in complex activities, so don’t get too stressed about it, but you do risk losing marks if you don’t spot it through effective monitoring.
 (Pro Tip: You can reduce misunderstandings by demonstrating the first task to the class before the activity begins.)

 If you do notice misunderstandings, you need to make a decision about how many students are struggling: if just a couple you can correct them personally, if the majority of the class has misunderstood you should stop the activity and go through a clear example as an open class.